anshpayal/SnipURL/README.md

     5. Create tables.
 - Install react router dom library.
 - Install "yup" library for input validation and "react-spinners" for loading spinner.
 - Using "react-qrcode-logo" to generate QR code.
+- Install "ua-parser-js" it is used to detect Browser, Engine, OS, CPU, and Device type/model from User-Agent data